Address Autocomplete | What It Is & How to Use It

-Here is an example of why using an autocomplete tool with a geolocation feature is so important.
+Here's an example of why using an address autocomplete with a geolocation feature is important.

-In the United States, there are tens of thousands of addresses that contain the number sequence “151.
+In the US, hundreds of thousands of addresses contain “151”.

-Within a particular state, there are hundreds of addresses that contain “151”.
+Within a state, thousands of addresses contain “151”.

 Consideration #2: Secondary Unit Designators (Apartments Numbers)

 Many autocomplete tools will provide you with the primary address of a location.
-But, they may not provide you with the ‘Secondary Unit’ of the address.
-That means it might suggest the address of an apartment building, but it won’t suggest a specific apartment number within that building.
-Whether or not an API completes the Secondary Address Unit Designators (Apartment numbers) can be an important point of consideration.
+But, they may not provide you with the secondary address.
+That means it might suggest the address of an apartment building, business complex, or manufactured home park, but won't suggest a specific apartment, suite, or unit number of the user's front door.

-A question worth asking is, “Do you need “front door” accuracy or “ballpark” accuracy for your API?”
-If your application just needs to estimate a user’s address in order to find out how far they are from the closest National Park then ballpark accuracy is probably fine.
+A question worth asking is, “Do you need front door accuracy or ballpark accuracy from your API?”
+If your application just needs to estimate a user's address to find their distance to the closest National Park, then ballpark accuracy is probably acceptable.

-However, if you need to verify the unit number of a user’s address in order to ship mail, deliver food or do maintenance work; you probably need “front door” accuracy.
+However, if you need to verify a user's unit number to send mail, deliver food, perform maintenance work, or provide accurate homeowner's insurance quotes, you'll need “front door” accuracy.

-Here’s an example.
-Suppose that a user typed in their address as:
+Here's an example.
+Suppose a user enters their address as:

 233 S Wacker Dr

-and the autocomplete tool returned the following address as a suggestion:
+and the auto-complete address API returned the following suggestion:

-The suggested address looks like a good address.
-Right?
-In this case, you would be wrong.
-Incidentally, the address in question is the Willis Tower (formerly known as ‘The Sears Tower’) which was the tallest building in the United States until 2013.
+The suggested address looks like a good address, right?
+In this case, you'd probably be wrong.
+Incidentally, the address in question is the Willis Tower (formerly known as ‘The Sears Tower'), the tallest building in the United States until 2013.
 This street address has the following valid mailing address types: